-With the security reports in the Azure Active Directory preview, you can gain insights into the probability of compromised user accounts in your environment.
+With the security reports in Azure Active Directory (Azure AD) you can gain insights into the probability of compromised user accounts in your environment.

-Azure Active Directory detects suspicious actions that are related to your user accounts.
+Azure AD detects suspicious actions that are related to your user accounts.
 For each detected action, a record called risk event is created.
 For more details, see Azure Active Directory risk events.

 The detected risk events are used to calculate: